datopian/playbook/guide/README.md

 :::tip
 Why?
 We want to avoid over-dependence on zenhub.
 Zenhub is great but: a) we want to avoid too much lock-in.
 Recording some info outside zenhub is useful b) some people can't use zenhub or won't have it installed.
 Providing some info outside zenhub is therefore useful.
 :::

+TODO fix tip (if required, not working on hackmd)

 ### Estimating